mohameodo/agentai/FIREBASE_INDEXES.md

 5. Click "Create Index"
 6. Add each index according to the specifications above

-### Option 2: Firebase CLI
+### Option 3: Manual Configuration

-You can also create these indexes using the Firebase CLI by updating your `firestore.indexes.json` file:
+You can also create these indexes using the Firebase CLI by updating your `firestore.indexes.json` file (already done in this project):

 ```json
 {